pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 ### Calibration Process

 Pupil Core headsets have two types of cameras attached.
 One camera records the subject's field of vision - we call this the `world camera`.
-Additionally there are one or more cameras recording the participant's eye movements - we call this the `eye cameras`.
+Additionally there are one or more cameras recording the participant's eye movements - we call these the `eye cameras`.
 The data collected during the calibration period is used afterwards to correlate the world camera with the eye cameras.

 <video width="100%" controls class="mb-5">
   <source src="../../media/core/videos/clb-hd.mp4" type="video/mp4">